AntonYuryev/GraphExplorer4Neo4jPostgres/README.md

 - Follow curated query patterns via **Cypher Examples** (chat panel → 📚) — a shared, editable library (`cypher_examples.json`) of worked Cypher patterns and house conventions (label unions, `coalesce()` usage, ontology-aware filters, shortest-path pitfalls, etc.) that the agent consults per question so it doesn't have to rediscover them from scratch each time.
 - Save and reload named chat/workflow sessions via **Library** (chat panel → 📁), and run configurable multi-step pipelines via **Pipeline Configuration** (chat panel → ⚙).

 Supported LLM providers: Anthropic Claude (native SDK), Google Gemini (OpenAI-compatible endpoint), and any other OpenAI-compatible API.
-Each user configures their own provider/model/API key independently.
+The provider **URL** is set up by an admin (⚙ Settings ▾ → Agentic AI / LLM) the same way the Neo4j and Postgres connection URLs are set up under URL Connections for Database Endpoints — admin-managed once, shared by everyone — and each user then picks a provider from that admin-approved list and supplies their own API key/model/temperature under My Connection.
+A user cannot point the agent at an arbitrary, unlisted URL.

 ---